PublicDataWorks/verdad/prompts/Stage_1_Preprocess_transcription_prompt.md

 ---

-Please proceed to transcribe the provided audio file, adhering to the above instructions and ensuring full compliance with the JSON schema.
+Please proceed to transcribe the provided audio file following the specified instructions.
+It is essential that the transcription is comprehensive, capturing every word and nuance accurately, and that the output fully complies with the provided JSON schema.